Fraser Valley sunset

 What will be at the gondola base?

-The park like setting at the base will include a café, gift shop, trails, Sto’lo Cultural Centre, playground, administration building and an events plaza for community events like arts and craft shows and farmer’s markets.
+The park-like setting at the base will include a café, gift shop, trails, Sto’lo Cultural Centre, playground, administration building, and an events plaza for community events like arts and crafts shows and farmer’s markets.

 Will there be a restaurant at the top?